rackerlabs/support-how-to/content/cloud-servers/migrating-to-a-general-purpose-or-io-server.md

 ### Image-based migration

-The easiest way to migrate an existing server to a General Purpose server is to image your current server and deploy a new General Purpose server from image.
+The easiest way to migrate an existing server to a General Purpose server is to make an image your current server and deploy a new General Purpose server from that image.

- An image from a Classic or Standard server can build a server that is "next size up" in General Purpose.
+An image from a Classic or Standard server image can build a larger general General Purpose server.
 For example, a 1 GB Standard server image can build a 2 GB General Purpose server.
-If your Standard or Classic server is 8 GB or above, you cannot do an image-based migration due to the larger disk allotment on the older flavors.
-If you have an older Linux server, you may be able to resize down to 4 GB or smaller, then create an image that will build a General Purpose server.
+If your Standard or Classic server is 8 GB or above, you can not perform image-based migration due to the larger disk allotment on the older flavors.
+If you have an older Linux server, you might be able to resize down to 4 GB or smaller, then create an image that builds a General Purpose server.

-The easiest way to test whether or not  image of your server (use the steps in [this article](/how-to/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image) for guidance), and then try to restore the image to a new server.
+To test whether or not image of your server use the steps in [this article](/how-to/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image) for guidance, then try to restore the image to a new server.
 If the image size is too large for a General Purpose server, you won't have the option to create a General Purpose server.